 How Crest Can Help In Gingivitis Home Treatment

-- Crest Gum Detoxify helps neutralize plaque bacteria below your gum line.
-This helps reverse early signs of gum damage for healthier gums.
+- Crest Gum Detoxify neutralizes plaque bacteria around your gum line.
+This helps reverse early signs of gum damage for clinically proven healthier gums.
 Plus, it's cooling foam makes it a refreshing way to upgrade your oral care routine.

 *At 3 weeks of treatment.